 is a former Fulbright Scholar and recipient of a Yale University Poynter Fellowship in Journalism.
 She has directed and edited documentaries about the American Southwest in recent years including Precious Knowledge, The Cleaners, and Soledad.
 She has also focused on stories about education.
 Her hugely popular film School's Out has been an integral part of the movement for providing outdoor education for young children, and her recent short film Teaching in Arizona is an inside look at the teaching crisis in that state.

-is an award-winning documentary filmmaker who has worked on over a dozen features, including Lost in La Mancha (IFC Films) and the 2016 Sundance award winner The Bad Kids, now streaming on Netflix.
+is an award-winning documentary editor who has worked on over a dozen features, including Lost in La Mancha (IFC Films) and the 2016 Sundance award winner The Bad Kids, now streaming on Netflix.
 He last worked with Molomot on her feature The Hill, which was broadcast on PBS.
 A member of the American Cinema Editors, he is an Associate Professor at the University of Arizona's School of Theatre, Film & Television.

 Missing in Brooks County is funded by ITVS, Fork Films, and Engel Entertainment, with additional funding from Perspective Fund, the Arizona Commission on the Arts, the LEF Foundation, the University of Arizona Office of Research & Discovery, Human Rights POV, UA Hanson Film Institute, the Connecticut Commission on Culture and Tourism, Mountainfilm, and the University of Arizona College of Fine Arts.
 Fiscal sponsorship by the International Documentary Association.